Murda Muzik: Background

 These songs replaced earlier recorded tracks.

 Critical reception

+The duo toured on the Family Values Tour for the album.
+Appearing on the second edition in 1999 with other Nu Metal, Hip Hop and Rap Rock acts at the time, they supported the first half of the tour; appearing on the first 12 dates alongside headliners Limp Bizkit with support from Filter, Staind, The Crystal Method, Run-DMC, Korn from September 21st - October 8th.

 Bootleg tracks

 Murda Muzik leaked in early 1999.
 The following tracks were on multiple bootlegs that didn't make the final cut.